gwtproject/gwt-site/src/main/markdown/usingeclipse.md

 <img src="https://developers.google.com/eclipse/images/google-plugin.png" style="float: left; width: 40px;
 margin-right: 15px;"/>

-Install the Google Plugin for Eclipse following [these instructions](https://developers.google.com/eclipse/docs/download)
+Install the GWT Plugin for Eclipse following [these instructions](https://gwt-plugins.github.io/documentation/gwt-eclipse-plugin/Download.html)

-In the Install dialog, you will see an option to install the Plugin as well as the GWT and App Engine SDKs.
-Choosing the SDK options will install a GWT and/or App Engine SDK within your Eclipse plugin directory as a convenience.
+In the Install dialog, you will see an option to install the Plugin as well as the GWT SDKs.
+Choosing the SDK options will install a GWT  within your Eclipse plugin directory as a convenience.

-GWT release candidates are not bundled with The Google Plugin For Eclipse.
+GWT release candidates are not bundled with The GWT Plugin For Eclipse.
 If you're interested in using a GWT RC SDK, download and add it to your workspace as described [here](https://developers.google.com/eclipse/docs/using_sdks).

 <div class="screenshot">
   <img src="images/eclipse/eclipse-install-options.png"
   style="width: 385px; height: 100px;" alt="screenshot"/>
 </div>

-A beta version of the community GWT Plugin for Eclipse is available [here](https://gwt-plugins.github.io/documentation/gwt-eclipse-plugin/Download.html).

-**DO NOT** attempt to use both versions of the plugin together.

 ## Create a Web Application<a id="creating"></a>